ananyasaini64760/RAG-Chatbot/README.md

 3. **Streamlit Interface**:
    - Users ask questions through a web UI
    - The model responds with generated answers based on data context
+---

+## Example Questions:
+-	What features impact loan approval the most?
+-	How many applicants were married?
+-	Do self-employed people get loans approved?
+-	What is the average loan amount?